thomascrha/resume/resume.md

 - **Discovery Tool:** Designed for Telstra to automate network device discovery, enabling efficient infrastructure audits.
 - **End-to-End Selenium Testing Suite:** Developed a testing suite with server-side automation and XPath recording tools, streamlining client-side test workflows.

----

 ## Projects

 - **[Whynes](https://github.com/thomascrha/whynes):** A 6502 Nintendo emulator written in Python.
 - **[Textual Game of Life](https://github.com/thomascrha/textual-game-of-life):** Implementation of Conway's Game of Life in a terminal using Textual.
-- **[Resume](https://github.com/thomascrha/resume):** This resume, written in Markdown and converted to HTML using Pandoc - with a github pipline generating the resume artifacts
+- **[Resume](https://github.com/thomascrha/resume):** This resume, written in Markdown and converted to HTML/PDF/Docx using Pandoc - with a github pipline generating the resume artifacts

----

 ## Education

 - **Bachelor of Information Technology** – Charles Sturt University

----

 ## Certifications